Skip to content

 Example

-For example, I want to scroll to the section displaying related products on a product page and then perform subsequent actions.
+For example, you want to scroll to the section displaying related products on a product page and then perform subsequent actions.

-To achieve this, I need to configure the Scroll element node as follows:
+To achieve this, you need to configure the Scroll element node as follows:

-In addition to scrolling, I need to use the Condition node to ensure the element is visible on the screen before stopping the scroll.
+In addition to scrolling, you need to use the Condition node to ensure the element is visible on the screen before stopping the scroll.

 The node configuration will be as follows:

-When running, I will achieve the desired result as initially intended.
+When running, you will achieve the desired result as initially intended.